 Food waste can happen just because we forgot to put the leftovers away, so watch out for that!

 I swear by storing chicken leftovers chopped up and ready for use.
 You’re probably going to need it chopped and this helps you save time when you’re prepping your meal.
 That way, you’ll look forward cooking with leftovers, rather than freezing your fingers off while cutting up chilled or frozen chicken!

 Most households have a pretty standard slate of recipes they make.
 If you’re new to recipes that use cooked chicken, maybe this article will give you some ideas!
 In any case, try to separate the chicken into recipe-appropriate portions when you’re putting it in the fridge or freezer.
 So if your favourite to use leftover chicken takes 2 cups, chop up 2 cups of the chicken and put it into a bin for storage.
 Easy peasy!

 Once refrigerated, try to use the chicken up in the next 3 days, so that it’s still fresh and safe to eat.
-If frozen, chicken leftovers will keep well for about a month.
+If frozen, chicken leftovers will keep well for about 3 months.

 Section two: using leftover chicken trimmings

 There are tons of parts of the chicken that people consider garbage.
 I just consider these more chicken leftovers to use!
 Hardly any of the chicken is actually useless.
 Here are a bunch of things you can do with the “waste” of the chicken!